-According to the formal records of ultra-light vehicles occurrence, there were 11 occurrences from 2004 to 2011, including 5 fatal occurrences which resulted in 8 fatalities.
+According to the formal records of ultra-light vehicles occurrence, there were 11 occurrences from 2004 to 2012, including 5 fatal occurrences which resulted in 8 fatalities.
 Of all 11 occurrences were hull losses.
+There was no ultra-light vehicle occurrence in 2012.

-After finishing 75 occurrences investigation, the Aviation Safety Council had made 604 aviation safety recommendations during the period from April, 1999 to December, 2011.
-At the time of this publication, the numbers of action plans proposed by government were 369 which account for 95.6%, while the numbers of plans/proposals still under supervision were 6 which account for 1.6%.
-The percentage of those plans/proposals still under reviewing or waiting for reply was 2.8%.
+After finishing 75 occurrences investigation, the Aviation Safety Council had made 674 aviation safety recommendations during the period from April, 1999 to December, 2012.
+At the time of this publication, the numbers of action plans proposed by government related departments and others and being accepted were 412 which account for 97.2%, while the numbers of plans/proposals still under supervision were 12 which account for 2.8%.